-Groundwork is a key part of your training and can be used for warming up and before lungeing.
+Groundwork is a key part of your training and can be used for warming up and before lunging.
 It’s about relaxation, coordination of the body and posture.
 This exercise can be done before a ridden or lunge session and while tacked up.

-- Begin by leading your horse on a small circle in walk, replicating the same posture as on the lunge, so a forward and down head carriage with your horse bent around you and stepping underneath with his inside hindleg.
+- Begin by leading your horse on a small circle in walk, replicating the same posture as on the lunge, so a forward and down head carriage with your horse bent around you and stepping underneath with their inside hindleg.

 - You can progress this into a shoulder-in along a wall by asking for a gentle sideways movement.

 Stretches are great for recruiting the muscles that lie deeper around the spine and help to stabilise it.
 This is a good help towards improving poor topline.

 - Do carrot stretches to each side and between your horse’s front legs.
 The lower the end position of their head, the better the lift through the thoracolumbar (main back) region.
 These are best done after exercise when your horse is warm, or after they’ve been in the field.
 Do them daily if possible.

 - If your horse is on box rest or not warmed up, start with a smaller range of motion, doing between three and five of each stretch.

 - Get someone to show you how to avoid your horse ‘cheating’ and how to achieve a good quality of movement.

 - Take care of the surface your horse is standing on.
 It should be non-slip.

 - Consider positioning.
 You can put your horse in the corner of the stable or arena to help keep their body still.